ManiSkill3: GPU Parallelized Robotics Simulation and Rendering for Generalizable Embodied AI: Environments and Robots List

 \subsection{Multi-Agent Robots}

 Multi-Agent robots refer to support for controlling multiple different robots in the same simulation to perform a task.
 Setups such as multiple quadrupeds or robot arms fall into this category.
 A common task is the handover of objects.
+Example task shown in Figure \ref{fig:tworobotpickcube}.

 This type of task can be found in Robosuite.
 Isaac Lab supports this type of task, but not out of the box.
 Past environments based on older versions of Isaac have example tasks with multiple robot arms/hands running on GPU simulation \citep{chen2022towards}.